Bristol city centre: Broadmead

 The area northeast of the historic area, around Broadmead, was redeveloped after the war despite overwhelming public opinion against it, and the streets and shops in Broadmead became the main shopping district of the city.
 Like many 1950s buildings in Britain, affordable but architecturally uninteresting utilitarian buildings form the bulk of the Broadmead area.

 In the 1980s, some of these were demolished to make way for the Galleries shopping centre, which is a three level covered street.
 In 2008, the shopping area was extended over the central ring road to produce a new shopping centre, Cabot Circus, which opened in September 2008.

 Harbourside

 The City Docks were immediately south of the Centre.
 Although most ships used Avonmouth Docks after the Royal Edward Dock was opened in 1908, ocean-going ships were regularly seen at the Centre until the 1960s.
 In 1972 the Royal Portbury Dock was opened, and the City Docks were closed.
 The harbour buildings, including the tobacco warehouses, became redundant.

-The harbourside has been regenerated in the 1990s and 2000s, with the refurbishment of warehouses as bars, restaurants, the Watershed Media Centre and the Arnolfini art gallery, as well as the creation of the At-Bristol science centre (later rebranded as We the Curious).
+The harbourside has been regenerated with the Arnolfini moving to its present location in 1975, the Bristol Industrial Museum opened in 1978 and the Watershed Media Centre in 1982.
+This development continued in the 1990s and 2000s with the opening of Canons House, refurbishment of warehouses as bars, restaurants and the creation of the At-Bristol science centre (later rebranded as We the Curious).